Last Updated on September 11, 2022 by ellen

 Cage bedding should be changed once a week to keep your guinea pig’s area clean and fresh.
 You will also need to deal with any wet or soiled areas in the corners of the cage.
 One way to do this is by lining the bottom with paper towels, which are easy to replace when they become soiled, too.

-Changing your piggy’s cage regularly is an important part of guinea pig care.
+Regularly changing your piggy’s cage is an essential part of guinea pig care.
 And, it’s important to keep your guinea pig’s feet healthy.

 Health warning for guinea pig owners